WikiTeq/PagePort/README.md

 PagePort
 ----------

-The extension provides a maintenance script to export and import wiki pages in a git-book format:
+The extension provides a maintenance script to export and import wiki pages in a git-book format and JSON format:

 ```
 /